-FORM 3A

 APPLICATION FOR LICENCE OF SOLAR WATER HEATING SYSTEM TECHNICIAN

-)) Purpose of Application: New Application Renewal (Please indicate with a tick(
+))) Purpose of Application: New Application Renewal (Please indicate with a tick(

-Name in full(Block capitals, surname first)
+Name in full(Please indicate with a tick((Block capitals, surname first)

 Postal Address

+Date of Birth.

 Date of Birth

-Name and address of present employer, if any

 Name of present job

 Academic qualification:

 (a)

 (b)

 Professional Qualification:

 (a)

 (b)

-Details of apprenticeship (if any):
+Details of apprenticeshin (if any).

-Subsequent experience in the work of a plumber (Trade Test Certificate, if any)
+Subsequent experience: Subsequent experience in the work of a plumber (Trade Test Certificate, if any)

 Knowledge of occupational safety and health regulations No Yes Details of Solar Water Heating System installation licence held (if any) Licence No Issued on Issued by For the licence applied for I was at first interviewed on I declare that the particulars given by me are true and correct.
 Date:Signature of Applicant: REFEREES (The following details to be completed by two independent referees who must have known the applicant's ability very well, preferably in the trade) 1st Referee I declare that the particulars given by the applicant in this form are true and correct to the best of my knowledge.
-Full Name: (Block letters, surname first) Occupation: Postal address: Solar Water Heating System installation licence No. (if any) I have known the above person for Occupation: Postal address: Solar Water Heating System installation licence No. (if any)
+Full Name: (Block letters, surname first) Occupation: Postal address: Solar Water Heating System installation licence No. (if any) I have known the above person for Position held at present Date Signature of 1st referee I declare that the particulars given by the applicant in this form are true and correct to the best of my knowledge.
+Full Name: (Block letters, surname first) Occupation: Postal address: Solar Water Heating System installation licence No. (if any)

-Position held at present FORM 3B (r.
-11 (4)) APPLICATION FOR LICENCE OF SOLAR WATER HEATING SYSTEM CONTRACTOR )) Purpose of Application: New Application!
+Position held at present DateSignature of 2nd referee FORM 3B (r.
+11 (4)) APPLICATION FOR LICENCE OF SOLAR WATER HEATING SYSTEM CONTRACTOR ))]Purpose of Application: New Application!
 Renewal!
 (Please indicate with a tick( 1.
-Name of contractor Details of Contractor: (a) Income Tax Personal Identification Number: (b) Postal Address: (c) Location of business premises: Plot NoBuilding NameStreet/Market: 3.
+Name of contractor Details of Contractor: (a) Income Tax Personal Identification Number: (b) Postal Address: (c) Location of business premises: Plot NoBuilding Name.
+Street/Market: Town/District: 3.
 Give full details of proprietors or partners owning business or directors/shareholders of the company, as the case may be.
-Name Nationality (any additional information should be submitted on a separate sheet of paper) 4.
-Certified copies of the following documents should be submitted with the application for a licence- (a) If the applicant is a Kenyan, a copy of both sides of ID card or if a non-Kenyan current work permit together with copies of pages 1 and 5 of the passport; (b) Relevant entry permits(s) for non-citizens; (c) Copy of Business name Registration Certificate or Certificate of Incorporation and Memorandum and Articles of Association in case of a company (whichever is applicable).
+Name Nationality /ome = 3.50 (any additional information should be submitted on a separate sheet of paper) 4.
+Certified copies of the following documents should be submitted with the application for a licence- (a) If the applicant is a Kenyan, a copy of both sides of ID card or if a non-Kenyan current work permit together with copies of pages 1 and 5 of the passport; (b) Relevant entry permits(s) for non-citizens; (c) Copy of Business name Registration Certificate or Certificate of Incorporation and Memorandum and Articles of Association in case of a company (whichever is